 5 Questions to Ask an Allergist

-What triggers allergies?
-Are allergies serious?
-According to the U.S. Centers for Disease Control and Prevention (CDC), It is estimated that 50+ million people in the United States have allergies.
+Allergies are immune system responses to harmless substances, causing mild to severe symptoms impacting quality of life.
+According to the U.S. Centers for Disease Control and Prevention (CDC), it is estimated that 50+ million people in the United States have allergies.
 Speak with Dr. Carlos Piniella, MD today at Piniella Asthma + Allergy.
 Contact us for more information or schedule an appointment online!
 We have convenient locations to serve you in Coral Gables FL and Palmetto Bay FL.

 Table of Contents: